kedmar20/tangro-fuel-receipts/README.md

 | `currency`      | `'EUR'`         | The currency.
 In our example this will always return `'EUR'`      | `'EUR'`                                                    |
 | `valueAddedTax` | `19`            | The value added tax.
 In our example this will always return `19`. | `19`                                                       |

-The receipts are ordered by `date` in descending order.

 ### Example code

 ```typescript